- what is a cookie wall?

 “Using a blanket approach such as this is unlikely to represent valid consent.
 Statements such as ‘by continuing to use this website you are agreeing to cookies’ is not valid consent under the higher GDPR standard”.

-Lastly, the French data protection authority CNIL also updated their guidelines in in the summer of 2019 and issued the same opposition to cookie walls as the British and Dutch DPAs.
+The French data protection authority CNIL also updated their guidelines in the summer of 2019 and issued the same opposition to cookie walls as the British and Dutch DPAs.